Aeons-Team/Aeons/contracts/README.md

 npm run deploy:prod
 ```

-deployed contract data will be in `/data/contract_deployment.json`
+deployed contract source id will be in `/data/contract_deployment.txt`